mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 Analyze the volume and frequency of the detected traffic to assess whether it aligns with typical IPSEC NAT Traversal usage or if it appears anomalous

+Check for any associated network traffic events in the same timeframe that might indicate a pattern of suspicious activity, such as unusual data transfer volumes or connections to known malicious IP addresses.

+Investigate the endpoint or device generating the traffic to verify if it is authorized to use IPSEC NAT Traversal and if it has any history of security incidents or vulnerabilities.

+#### Mitigation

+Immediately isolate the affected system from the network to prevent further potential malicious activity and lateral movement.

+Conduct a thorough analysis of the isolated system to identify any signs of compromise, such as unauthorized access or data exfiltration, focusing on logs and network traffic related to UDP port 4500.

+Review and update firewall and intrusion detection/prevention system (IDS/IPS) rules to ensure they effectively block unauthorized IPSEC NAT Traversal traffic, particularly on UDP port 4500.

+Restore the affected system from a known good backup if any signs of compromise are confirmed, ensuring that all security patches and updates are applied before reconnecting to the network.